dwnhgyl/LegendaryRL/World Reference Files/enemyGenuses.md

 Armed, armored, stealth=3, ranged attack, clip=4, reload=8, ammo=12, flees to reload, tier 3.

     “The Army of the Dead does not shirk from casualties, but when losses to do not yield progress, these mysterious men appear to deal with whatever is impeding the horde, and they are amply equipped and supplied.
 If the problem is terrain, they come as scouts.
 If it is a fortress, they come as saboteurs.
 If it is you, they come as assassins, armed with dangerous repeating crossbows.”

+*Death Priestess*

+Keeps distance, Call to arms, 2 random enemy spells, death curse, tier 3.

+Every time an Army of the Dead enemy dies in a Death Priestess's awareness zones, she gains a stack of "Oaths Kept" which increases her spell power.

+    "A spiritual leader among the Dead, her skeletal trappings and booming voice a constant reminder to the rank and file of the oath they made to their god.
+The tales say the men of the east's god is same one that rules the west.
+Strike down a priest of your own god, and you will surely be cursed.
+You doubt she has any compunctions about killing you, however."

 **Outlaws**: